cnrancher/docs/content/rke/latest/cn/config-options/cloud-providers/openstack/_index.md

 ---
-title: Openstack Cloud Provider
+title: 3 - Openstack
-weight: 253
+weight: 3
 ---

 To enable the Openstack cloud provider, besides setting the name as `openstack`, there are specific configuration options that must be set.
 The Openstack configuration options are grouped into different sections.